 A brand’scustomer service is also important to me.
 Consistency is the key and a good customer service should treat each and every person equally, whether they will buy from you or not.
 Respect begets respect and if a brand treats customers this way, they will definitely get their trust back.

 Personally, I see companies that try their very best to beeco-friendly as trustworthy.
 A company that gives a damn about the chemicals we are putting on our skin is a big tick from me.
-Of course, there’s certain chemicals that fight acne and are really beneficial to the skin such as AHA’s andBHA’s, however it’s all the unnecessary ingredients including fragrance and dyes that really turn me off a brand.
+Of course, there are certain chemicals that fight acne and are really beneficial to the skin such as AHA’s andBHA’s, however, it’s all the unnecessary ingredients including fragrance and dyes that really turn me off a brand.

 It is very important that you also use natural ingredients because it makes no sense that you eat healthy food and exercise regularly, yet you putchemicalson your skin.